Physical Therapy (Entry-Level DPT)

 II.
 Application Procedures and Admissions Process

-A. The DPT Program participates in PTCAS.
+A. Applicants to the DPT Program apply through Physical Therapy Application Centralized Service (PTCAS).
 Information regarding PTCAS and deadlines can be found on the program website.

-B. Application deadlines for each admission cycle are posted on the Spalding University’s website.
+B. Application deadlines for each admission cycle are posted on Spalding University’s website.

 C. Applications received after the stated deadline will NOT be considered.